If you’re looking for a Caribbean vacation then you may be trying to choose between St Lucia and Barbados.

 The hotel also features an ocean-side restaurant and bar as well as a large pool that overlooks the sea.

 If you’re looking for a luxurious 5-star resort then the Fairmont Royal Pavillion is the only logical choice.
+I actually stayed here on my recent trip and loved it!

 This impressive resort sits along Glitter Bay Beach in St James with every single one of their 72 rooms coming with a glorious ocean view so you can watch the sunset every night from the comfort of your own suite.